Gerharddc/litterbox/README.md

 - By default, Litterbox only provides limited network isolation.
 You should therefore be very careful to not have anything sensitive and/or vulnerable accessible on your network.
 - Litterbox hosts an SSH agent server powered by [russh](https://crates.io/crates/russh).
 The goal of this server is to provide restricted access to SSH keys inside a Litterbox through a shared socket.
 Thus, anything running inside a Litterbox could still exploit vulnerabilities in this library to gain full access to your system.
 - When you expose a device inside a Litterbox, you grant everything inside the Litterbox full access to that device.
+- Currently Litterbox has many external dependencies which unfortunately makes Litterbox itself vulnerable to supply chain attacks.
+A long-term goal is thus to reduce the number of external dependencies to a bare minimum.

 N.B. it is again emphasised that Litterbox does not come with any warranties or guarantees.
 Using it is at your own risk and the Litterbox authors do not accept any libiality for damages that might be incurred.